The NTU Partitioned Matching Game for International Kidney Exchange Programs: Small number of players

-In this section, we show that if the number of players is bounded by a constant, then both the existence questions of a strong (resp. weak) core solution and the verification versions are solvable in polynomial time.
-This is relevant for example in the IKEP application, where players correspond to countries, which obviously implies a fairly small upper bound on the number of players.
+In this section, we show that if the number of players is small, i.e., bounded by a constant, then the existence of a strong (resp. weak) core solution, the verification of membership in the cores, and optimization on the cores are all solvable in polynomial time, with an algorithm that is only exponential in the number of players.
+This is relevant for example in the IKEP application, where players correspond to countries, which often implies a fairly small upper bound on the number of players, usually between 3 and 8~\cite{biro2019building,valentin2019international}.
 We shall see that the tractability of this case is a direct consequence of Lemma \ref{lem:lowerbound}.

+Recall that the instance is given by a graph $G=(V,E)$ and a partition $\partition=(V_1, V_2 , \dots , V_m)$ of $V$, where $m$ is the number of players.
+In this section, $m$ is regarded as a small constant, but our results are true for arbitrary $m$.
+However, the running times become infeasible for large $m$, because of the exponential dependence on $m$.